Birth date: June 19, 1945

 Was a practicing psychiatrist before entering politics.

-two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
+Was charged with two counts of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
+Karadzic was found guilty of 10 of the 11 charges and sentenced to 40 years in prison.
+Appellate judges later increased his sentence to life in prison.

 1990 - Helps found the Serbian Democratic Party in Bosnia-Herzegovina.